MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/analyze-usage-tzl.md

 ---

-# Analyze Azure Stack usage with local usage meters
+# Analyze Azure Stack usage with local usage meters - Modular Data Center (MDC)

 Information about which subscriptions use which resources is stored in a local usage database.
 Administrators can retrieve this data to analyze which users are consuming resources.